eileenmcnaughton/org.wikimedia.geocoder/README.md

 and save it to the `civicrm_address` database with the address.
 It will also geocode addresses to be used as the focal point of proximity searches or for event maps.

-Note that the terms of data use by geocoding providers varies and it is your responsibility to understand and adhere to them.
+Note that the terms of data use by geocoding providers variesand it is your responsibility to understand and adhere to them.

-Currently enabled geocoders are
+## Available geocoders

-- OpenStreetMap - this is zero-config & is enabled as the default (lowest weight)on install if you have no existing mapping provider
+- OpenStreetMap - this is zero-config & is enabled as the default (lowest weight) on install if you have no existing mapping provider
 - USZipGeocoder - this is enabled on install & has no config.
 It will work as a fallback for US addresses only.
 - UK Postcodes - see below
 - MapQuest - requires an API key to be used
 - GoogleMaps - requires an API key to be used - this is enabled on install as the default if you already have google configured as your provider.
-However the Terms of service suggest it may not be a good choose https://support.google.com/code/answer/55180?hl=en
+However, the Terms of service suggest it may not be a good choose https://support.google.com/code/answer/55180?hl=en
 - GeoName DB geocoder - this requires that you get a sample dataset from geonames.
 I will require a developer or similar to tweak the download into an sql table.
 There is a sample dataset for New Zealand in the install directory & if loaded it will work for New Zealand.
 - Here (not enabled by default)
 - Addok (not enabled by default)
-- German Postalcode - see below
+- German Postal code - see below

+### Requires
+  - CiviCRM 6.3
+  - php 8.1
+  - Smarty 5

-Features
+### Features

 - Threshold standdown period.
 If the geocoding quota is hit for a provider it is not used again until the standdown has expired.
 By default the standdown is 1 minute but it is configurable per geocoder instance.